wu-sheng/me/README.md

 ### Experiences

+- 2020
+  - Publish the book, <Apache SkyWalking in Action>
+  - ApacheCon keynote.
+Topic, Apache grows in China
+  - CSDI Summit keynote.
+Topic, The gap between the China open source and the global top level community.
 - 2019
   - Publish the book, <The future of architecture, from micro-service to Cloud Native>.
   - Present at DevOpsStage Kiev about SkyWalking and Service Mesh.